Control (video game): Narrative design

-The core game includes Easter eggs referring to Alan Wake, which shares similar paranormal themes with Control; one such Easter egg discusses the aftermath of Alan Wake as part of the FBC's case files, which concerned what happened in Bright Falls, the primary location of Alan Wake, to have been an AWE.
+The core game includes Easter eggs referring to Alan Wake, which shares paranormal themes with Control; one such Easter egg discusses the aftermath of Alan Wake as part of the FBC's case files, which reveals events that occurred in Bright Falls, the primary location of Alan Wake, to have been an AWE.
 A secret area includes a vision of Alan Wake.
-The past event in the town of Ordinary was alluded to by a backmasking track in the credits sequence of Alan Wake: American Nightmare, with an unknown speaker stating "It will happen again, in another town.
-A town called Ordinary."
-Kasurinen said that the inclusion of such references helps to establish a type of continuity between its games, elements to be found and shared by its player community, but not meant to necessarily establish a shared universe between the games.
-However, Sam Lake later confirmed the existence of a shared universe between Alan Wake and Control known as the Remedy Connected Universe.
-This later was cemented with the release of the AWE expansion, directly bringing characters and events of Alan Wake into Control.
+A backmasked track in the credits sequence of Alan Wake: American Nightmare alludes to a past event in the town of Ordinary.
+Kasurinen said the inclusion of such references helps establish a continuity between its games, elements to be found and shared by its player community, but these are not necessarily meant to establish a shared universe.
+Sam Lake later confirmed the existence of a shared universe between Alan Wake and Control that is known as the Remedy Connected Universe.
+This was cemented with the release of the AWE expansion, directly bringing characters and events of Alan Wake into Control.

-Cast

-The game's main voice cast was announced at New York Comic Con in 2018, consisting of various actors from Remedy's previous games.
-Courtney Hope, who played the character Beth Wilder in Quantum Break, stars as Jesse Faden, while James McCaffrey, known for his roles as the title character of Max Payne and Thomas Zane in Alan Wake, plays the role of Zachariah Trench.
-Matthew Porretta, who portrayed the titular character of Alan Wake, is featured in both voice roles and live-action videos as the character of Dr. Casper Darling.
-Finnish actor Martti Suosalo voices the janitor Ahti.
-Remedy's Sam Lake said that he had been yearning to add his native Finland to one of their games, and Control presented that opportunity to incorporate this.
-Among these pieces is a Finnish tango which Lake wrote, Petri Alanko composed, and Suosalo sang.

-The game includes a voice cameo by Hideo Kojima and his English translator Aki Saito; in one side mission, a recording by Dr. Yoshimi Tokui, voiced by Kojima, relates a dream-like experience in Japanese, with the English translation given by Saito.
+Music